What is a veneer?

 A dental veneer is made from porcelain or a white filling material (composite) which covers the tooth in a thin layer improving the look of the tooth and smile.
 This can alter the colour / shape / position of a damaged or discoloured tooth.
 Veneers can be used to close small gaps where C-fast or orthodontics are not suitable.
 They can improve your self-confidence by improving your appearance.
 They are also used to repair teeth where a small filling is not successful but where enough tooth remains so that a crown is not required.

-Veneers are often advised because they involve removal of only a small layer of tooth enamel while making the finished tooth look natural.
+They involve the removal of a small layer of tooth enamel while making the finished tooth look natural.
 Sometimes it is not necessary to remove any tooth, depending on where the tooth is placed.
-This is a filling is unable to repair a breakage Your dental team will prepare the tooth, as necessary, then take a mould of your teeth which is sent to the dental lab.
+Your dental team will prepare the tooth, then a mould of your teeth is sent to the dental lab.
 The dental technician will then prepare your veneer to a colour and shape which matches your surrounding teeth, as agreed with your dentist.
 The veneer will then be attached with a strong adhesive by your dentist.
-Porcelain veneers will take at least 2 visits but
+Porcelain veneers will take at least 2 visits.

 Costs vary depending on the number of veneers needed and the type of material used.
 Porcelain veneers can cost up to £225 each while Composite (one- visit) veneers can cost up to £95.
 Both types should last for many years but they may chip, just as your own teeth can.
 Biting your nails or grinding your teeth should be avoided after veneer placement.